Benefits and Types of Spray Foam Insulation

-There are two different types of spray foam insulation: Open Cell Spray Foam and Closed Cell Spray Foam.
+There are two different types of foam insulation: Open Cell Spray Foam and Closed Cell Spray Foam.
 They each have unique benefits.

 Open Cell Spray Foam Insulation

-Open cell spray foam insulation works as an insulator and air barrier.
-Weighing only 0.5 pounds per cubic foot, open cell spray foam gets its name from its broken cell structure, This allows air to fill the empty space inside the material.
+Open cell foam insulation works as an insulator and air barrier.
+Weighing only 0.5 pounds per cubic foot, open cell spray foam gets its name from its broken cell structure.
+This allows air to fill the empty space inside the material.
 The typical R-value of open cell foam is 3.7 per inch.
 Open cell spray foam insulation is vapor permeable, dampens sounds and eliminates air infiltration.

 Closed Cell Spray Foam